helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ![space-drag]

+Dragging with the right mouse button does similar thing, but it will also switch to another track, if clicked on any semi-transparent note.

 ### Time measure tool

 Hold the `Space` key, then click-and-drag over the timeline to measure time between two points at the timeline: